 - Amazon Jungle

 Take a ride on the wild side by trekking through the exotic Amazon!
-You can find all types of animals, reptiles, and fish, as well as a vast variety of flora and fauna.
-Breathe in fresh rainforest air as you traverse rugged paths along the Amazon River, listening for the sound of rushing waterfalls.
+You can find all types of animals, reptiles, fish, and a wide variety of flora and fauna.
+Breathe in fresh rainforest air as you traverse rugged paths along the Amazon River, listening to the sound of rushing waterfalls.
 Spot a howler monkey swinging through the trees, letting out loud shrieks as it calls to its mate.

 Already booked on one of our packages to Brazil?
 See everything you need to know before you go.

 A Yellow-fever certificate of vaccination is not required for entry into Brazil, however due to the presence of yellow fever throughout much of Brazil it is highly recommended to obtain a yellow fever vaccine at least 10 days prior to travel.
 Remember to bring mosquito repellent and lots of sunscreen.